vcc-csc212/sp21-archive/_docs/labs/lab-11/lab-11.md

 ##### Find Last Element

 A common operation is locating the last element in the Heap.
-Referencing (once again) the "indexing" strategy above, we need an algorithm to location the right-most element in the bottom-most row of the tree.
+Referencing (once again) the "indexing" strategy above, we need an algorithm to locate the right-most element in the bottom-most row of the tree.
 For our purposes, whenever we find that Node we also want to remove it from the Tree.
 We can use this algorithm:

 1. If we reach `nullptr` or calculate an index >= the # of Nodes we have in the tree
    - Return `nullptr`